Timothy Paul Baymon

-Timothy Paul (secular name Timothy Baymon) is the first patriarch of the Holy Communion of Churches (also known as the Holy Christian Orthodox Church), a Christian denomination embracing the Convergence Movement.
-Serving a third consecutive term as president of the World Bishops Council, an ecumenical body of Christian churches and their prelates, he also became senior pastor of the Christian Cathedral in Springfield, Massachusetts.
+Timothy Paul (secular name Timothy Baymon) is the founder and first patriarch of the Holy Communion of Churches (also known as the Holy Christian Orthodox Church), a Christian denomination within the Convergence Movement.
+Having served as president of the World Bishops Council—an ecumenical body of Christian churches and their prelates—he also became the founder and senior pastor of the Christian Cathedral in Springfield, Massachusetts.

 Biography

-Timothy Paul was born in Springfield, Massachusetts, and raised in the Church of God in Christ, a historically Black Christian denomination.
+Timothy Paul was born in Springfield, Massachusetts, and raised in the Church of God in Christ—a historically and predominantly African American, Protestant Christian denomination.

+In 1991, he became pastor of the Christian Cathedral—initially known as Praise and Glory Church.

+By August 1999, he was elevated into the episcopacy by Peter Paul Brennan, Carl Jimenez, James Lagona and Joseph Grenier.
+In 2000, he received a subconditional episcopal consecration by Herman R. Cannady—being received into the Coptic and Ethiopian Orthodox succession.
+After his episcopal elevation, Baymon, Yvette Flunder, Brennan and George Augustus Stallings sat in the executive college of the World Bishops Council as late as 2007.
+By 2010, his presidential term ended over the World Bishops Council.

-Archbishop Timothy has served in various community boards.
-Paul joined the New England Partners in Faith, serving two terms as president of the Council of Churches of Western Massachusetts.
+Since his episcopal consecration, he has also served on a police oversight board.
+Baymon joined the New England Partners in Faith, and served two terms as president of the Council of Churches of Western Massachusetts.

-In 2003, Archbishop Timothy and the World Bishops Council denounced universalism, and also publicly criticized the teachings of Carlton Pearson, whom the council judged to be heretical.
+In 2003, Baymon and the World Bishops Council denounced universalism, and also publicly criticized the teachings of Carlton Pearson, whom the council judged to be heretical.

-In 2004, Paul signed a letter with 28 other religious leaders in support of religious freedom in Iraq.
-Representing the World Bishops Council at the United Nations Department of Public Information / Non-Governmental Organization Conference, now known as the United Nations Civil Society Conference, Paul urged Christians to "become greater stewards of the earth" by conserving energy, reducing greenhouse gases and deforestation, and creating public and private partnerships which will lead to renewable energy sources.
+In 2004, Baymon signed a letter with 28 other religious leaders in support of religious freedom in Iraq.
+Representing the World Bishops Council at the United Nations Department of Public Information/Non-Governmental Organization Conference—now known as the United Nations Civil Society Conference—Baymon urged Christians to "become greater stewards of the earth" by conserving energy, reducing greenhouse gases and deforestation, and creating public and private partnerships which will lead to renewable energy sources.

+In March 2005, Baymon was incardinated for the Ukrainian Orthodox Church – Kyiv Patriarchate, through its USA mission.
+During his incardination, Baymon was neither received nor recognized as a bishop, rather, as an archpriest.

-Paul founded Epiphany Development Corporation, which, in 2006, announced the planned construction of a $10 million boutique hotel at the Epiphany Tower building in Springfield, Massachusetts.
-In 2017, Timothy and the Holy Communion of Churches filed a lawsuit against the Epiphany Tower owner.
-In 2018, the hotel planned by Timothy and his church opened.
+Baymon founded Epiphany Development Corporation, which, in 2006, announced the planned construction of a $10 million boutique hotel at the Epiphany Tower building in Springfield, Massachusetts.
+In 2017, Baymon and the Holy Communion of Churches filed a lawsuit against the Epiphany Tower owner.
+In 2018, the hotel planned by Baymon and his church opened.

+As of 2020, documents leaked regarding Baymon and his denomination's involvement with offshore shell companies.